 4) Health & Fitness

 We all know how important physical activity is for our health.
-At an older adult residence, you will get the benefit of guided fitness classes to help improve your mobility that are also fun to participate in!
+At an older adult residence, you will get the benefit of guided fitness classes to help improve your mobility which are also fun to participate in!
 Plus, there are many opportunities for social and intellectual activities as well.
 From dance lessons to chess to weekly movie nights, there is sure to be something for everyone.

 5) Pet Friendly

-Many residences are pet friendly, meaning your furry friends can join you on your new journey!
+Many residences are pet-friendly, meaning your furry friends can join you on your new journey!
 Pets offer numerous health and wellness benefits, including companionship, reduced anxiety, and opportunities for exercise and play.

 6) Peace of Mind

 At an older adult residence, you can sleep soundly knowing that everything is taken care of.
 Not needing to worry about home maintenance and daily tasks like cooking, cleaning, laundry, and buying groceries allows you to focus on what really matters to you.
-You can spend more time relaxing, picking up a new hobby, or meeting more friends in the community.
+You can spend more time relaxing and picking up a new hobby, or meeting more friends in the community.
 The possibilities are endless indeed!

 At Trico LivingWell™, we’re ushering in a bold new age where older adults are redefining aging and living life to the fullest.
-Our older adult rental communities are designed to empower those who embrace independence and active living – while facilitating inclusivity and togetherness through a holistic health, empathetic and personalized approach to aging.
+Our older adult rental communities are designed to empower those who embrace independence and active living – while facilitating inclusivity and togetherness through a holistic health, empathetic, and personalized approach to aging.
 Speak with our lifestyle leasing consultant to find out how we can help you age in place!